fullstack-development/blockchain-wiki-en/concepts/bridges/README.md

 Each verification method has its own advantages and disadvantages, depending on the goals and conditions of use.

-You can read more about the risks [here] (https://arc.net/l/quote/fafbuydl).
+You can read more about the risks [here](https://arc.net/l/quote/fafbuydl).

 ## Conclusions